Lufeng-qy/Lufeng-qy.github.io/_portfolio/project_2_place_cell.md

 <p><center><img src="http://qiuyoungwang.github.io/images/projects/fusi/fusi_4.png" alt="Fusi_4" style="zoom: 30%" ></center></p>

 Finally we test the model again by the memory retrieval task.
-The figure belows shows that when the cascade synapse model is implemented, even with a long time, the decoding error is still low (i.e. our hippocampus still has the memory a relatively long time ago), which is consistent with the biological observation.
+The figure belows shows that when the cascade synapse model is implemented, even with a long time, the decoding error is still low, suggesting it has a strong history effect (i.e. our hippocampus still has the memory a relatively long time ago), which is consistent with the biological observation.

 <p><center><img src="http://qiuyoungwang.github.io/images/projects/fusi/fusi_3.png" alt="Fusi_3" style="zoom: 55%" ></center></p>